Tron and Cardano are two well-known crypto projects, and today, we will be comparing the two coins in our Tron vs Cardano comparison.

-Tron is a blockchain-based decentralized protocol which intends to provide a platform for free content publishing ,as well as a distributed storage technology.
+Tron is a blockchain-based decentralized protocol that intends to provide a platform for free content publishing, as well as a distributed storage technology.

 The project was established by Justin Sun, the founder of Peiwo, a popular Chinese social app with millions of users.